recursion-ninja/CSCI-499-2021-Fall/README.md

 *Notes:*

   - 12/13 is a normally scheduled class day.
 However, the instructor will be out of state presenting at a confrence.
-Rather than have a 12th project report, students will have an extra slot of class time for preparing their project and final presentaion.
+Rather than have a 12th project report, students will have an extra slot of class time for preparing their project and final presentation.
   - The final presentations will take place during the exam time for the course as determined by the registrar's office.
 At the time of writing this syllabus, the final examination time slots have yet to be declared.